hucker/frist/README.md

 | `set_times(start_time=None, end_time=None)` | Update start/end times      |
 | `parse(age_str)`                            | Parse age string to seconds |

-The `months_precise` and `years_precise` properties calculate the exact number of calendar months or years between two dates, accounting for the actual length of each month and year.
+The `months_precise` and `years_precise` properties calculate the `exact` number of calendar months or years between two dates, accounting for the actual length of each month and year.
 Unlike the approximate versions (which use averages like 30.44 days/month or 365.25 days/year), these properties provide results that match real-world calendar boundaries.
-They are more intuitively correct but may be slower to compute, especially for long time spans.
+They are more intuitively correct but are slower to compute since the first and last month/year need to be handled differently.
+Basically, Feb 1 to Feb 28 (non leap year) is 1.0 precise months long, while Jan 1 to Jan31 is also 1 precise month long.
+And Jan 1 to Feb 14 is 1.5 precise months.
+For years it is similar but the effect is smaller.
+The 365 days in 2021 is 1 precise year as are the 366 days in 2024.

 ---